yashsharma25/LOCC/README.md

-# LOCC

-This software is to  manipulate multi-partite quantum states, compute entanglement measures and optimize LOCC operations, visualise
+This software is to manipulate multi-partite quantum states, compute entanglement measures and optimize LOCC operations and visualise quantums states

-The software has the following structure:
+# locc directory
+1. multiparty_solver.py contains a way to visualise entanglement entropies across a contigous interval and its complement.
+This visualisation has connections to area law of entropy
+2. n_party_states.py contain Absolutely Maximally Entangled (AME) states and an unlockable four_party state
+3. k_party.py is the main class used to k_party quantum states and operate over them

-entanglement_measures.py contains the measures of entanglement length, entanglement fluctuations\\
+4. entanglement_measures.py has the measures of entanglement entropy, localisable entanglement

+# Visualisation directory
+Visualisation package contains the code to draw and the quantum states visually on a browser

-experiments directory contains example programs
+# experiments directory

-example_bipartite.py contains an example that checks whether two bipartite states are transformable to each other ...
+This contains examples of multipartite states

+...